par7133/Placeroll/README.md

 Hello and welcome to Placeroll!<br>

-Placeroll is a light, simple, software on premise to build and own your food gallery.<br>
+Placeroll is a light, simple, software on premise to build and own your place gallery.<br>

 Placeroll is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>